California Legacy Partnership

 Lowers Californians' utility bills

-Creates good-paying green jobs and sustainable econimic development
+Creates good-paying clean energy jobs and sustainable economic development

 Extends protections against urban over-expansion